Rusbel-Morales/EcoQuest/README.md

-# Ecoquest
+# EcoQuest
 **Mobile Development – Project completed in the AD2024 semester**

-**Ecoquest** is a cross-platform mobile application (Android and iOS) developed natively in collaboration with the training partner **EcoEspacio**.
+**EcoQuest** is a cross-platform mobile application (Android and iOS) developed natively in collaboration with the training partner **EcoEspacio**.
 Its main objective is to promote environmental awareness through interactive activities tailored to user behavior.
 The app encourages environmental action through missions, in-app rewards, and personalized statistics.

 ## 📱 Role in the project